top of page

 - Lao Tzu

 Relationships are at the heart of what it means to be human.
-There is nothing that affects our emotional life and sense of self more.
-Therefore, I feel working with a couple is a very sacred responsibility and a gift of trust.
+Nothing affects our emotional life and sense of self more.
+Therefore, I feel working with a couple is a sacred responsibility and a gift of trust.
+It is from our relationships that we begin a deeper process of growth as individuals.
+Relationships call on us to mature in the ways of loving the other.

 Contemplative Psychology describes that we relate with each other through three aspects of our experience: body, speech, and mind.
 Together, in a neutral, affirming, and safe space, we'll explore how you and your partner make contact in each of these aspects of embodied relationship.